Stormy Daniels To Hit Donald Trump's Business With Subpoena, Plans 'All Legal Means' Against Trump: NBC Report

-The Stormy Daniels lawsuit drew closer to Donald Trump himself on Thursday, when Michael Avenatti — the southern California-based lawyer representing the adult video star — filed demands that Trump’s business organization preserve all records and documents that have anything to do with Trump’s relationship to Daniels, and the $130,000 payoff issued to her by Trump’s personal attorney Michael Cohen just days before the 2016 presidential election, according to a scoop published by NBC News online Thursday afternoon.
+The Stormy Daniels lawsuit drew closer to Donald Trump himself on Thursday, when Michael Avenatti — the southern-California-based lawyer representing the adult video star — filed demands that Trump’s business organization preserve all records and documents that have anything to do with Trump’s relationship to Daniels, and the $130,000 payoff issued to her by Trump’s personal attorney Michael Cohen just days before the 2016 presidential election, according to a scoop published by NBC News online Thursday afternoon.

 Though Cohen has denied that Trump or the Trump Organization was involved with the hush money payoff, Avenatti’s demand for the records says that there are “unmistakable links” between Trump’s business and the payment.
 A top Trump Organization lawyer, Jill Martin, signed a recent court filing seeking to move the lawsuit from Los Angeles Superior Court to a federal court.
 Additionally, Cohen used his official Trump Organization email account to correspond with banks, arranging the $130,000 payout to Daniels.